fwiptables/fwiptables/README.txt

 ################################################## The second option: (optional)

-    if launch without specific the config it takes default-full-english.cfg you can  modify and create the files in the folder /etc/fwiptables
+    if launch without specific the config it takes /etc/fwiptables/default-full-english.cfg you can  modify and create the files in the folder /etc/fwiptables

 ################################################## Examples